What is a Fraud Detection Graph Database?

 Ultimately, graph-based detection empowers teams to work faster, decide confidently, and stay ahead of evolving threats.
 At enterprise scale, those efficiencies compound, turning your fraud operation into a competitive advantage.

 As fraud tactics become more sophisticated and transaction volumes soar, scalability becomes critical—not just for storage but also for real-time reasoning across billions of relationships.
-A graph system that works in a test lab can quickly collapse under production workloads unless it’s built for distributed, high-performance execution, which TigerGraph is.
+A graph system that works in a test lab can quickly collapse under production workloads unless it’s built for distributed, high-performance execution.

 Distributed by Design

-TigerGraph is a native, distributed graph database.
-Both data and query execution scale horizontally across machines—ensuring consistent performance as your fraud graph grows to billions of edges.
-There are no single-node bottlenecks, load balancing across partitions, and real-time coordination across compute clusters.
+A native, distributed graph database should support both data and query execution, scaling horizontally across machines and ensuring consistent performance as your fraud graph grows to billions of edges.
+This way, there are no single-node bottlenecks, load balancing across partitions, and real-time coordination across compute clusters.

 Sub-Second, Multi-Hop Queries at Scale

 Fraud often hides several hops deep in the graph—between accounts, IPs, merchants, or reused devices.
 Many graph tools slow to a crawl at 3+ hops.
-TigerGraph executes 5–6+ hop traversals in under 80ms, even across billion-edge graphs, thanks to massively parallel traversal, shared-value accumulators, and memory-optimized graph execution.
+Others execute 5–6+ hop traversals in milliseconds, even across billion-edge graphs, thanks to massively parallel traversal, shared-value accumulators, and memory-optimized graph execution.

 Real-Time Streaming and Updates

 Fraud is dynamic.
 One login or device change can instantly alter the risk landscape, so your graph must keep up.
-TigerGraph ingests streaming data and updates the graph structure incrementally—no batch reloads, no downtime.
-There is an immediate graph refresh with every new event and continuous scoring with real-time context.
+Your graph should ingest streaming data and update the graph structure incrementally—no batch reloads, no downtime.
+It’s also important to have immediate graph refresh with every new event, and continuous scoring with real-time context.

 Native Pattern Search Without Preprocessing

 Detection often requires identifying specific structures: transaction loops, shared infrastructure, dense clusters.
 In many systems, this means external search layers or precomputed views.
-Not with TigerGraph.
-Instead, its in-graph pattern matching detects cycles, cliques, and shared entities on demand and there’s no flattening or exporting—just fast, native insight.
+Look for in-graph pattern matching that detects cycles, cliques, and shared entities on demand, and there’s no flattening or exporting—just fast, native insight.

 Evolves with Your Fraud Strategy

 Your model must adapt as fraud tactics evolve.
-TigerGraph supports dynamic schema evolution, letting you add new node and edge types—like behavioral signals or biometric markers—without downtime or reengineering.
+Supporting dynamic schema evolution lets you add new node and edge types—like behavioral signals or biometric markers—without downtime or reengineering.

 Built for Real Enterprise Scale

-Many platforms claim to scale.
-TigerGraph proves it daily in production environments, including global banks and fintech platforms, Tier-1 payment processors, and fraud defense platforms scanning petabytes of event data.
+Many platforms claim to scale, but few prove it daily in production environments.
+Does the graph database you’re considering scan petabytes of event data for global banks, fintech platforms, Tier-1 payment processors, and fraud defense platforms?

-From real-time scoring to deep investigations, TigerGraph ensures your fraud detection platform doesn’t just store more data—it thinks faster, deeper, and smarter as it grows.
+From real-time scoring to deep investigations, your fraud detection platform should store more data and also think faster, deeper, and smarter as it grows.

-Industries That Benefit Most from Graph-Based Fraud Detection
+Industries That Benefit Most from a Fraud Detection Graph Database

 Financial Services